JraHike76/beautiful-jekyll/_posts/2020-05-26-First-Post.md

 ---
 layout: post
 title: Welcome to my first post!
-subtitle: A journey through data science
+subtitle: A journey through the field of data science
-tags: [data science, data science student]
+tags: [data science, data science student, computer science, computer science student, tech, data]
 ---
 Thank you for reading my first post!
 Currently I am a Data Science student at Lambda School.
 I am proud to say that I made it to the end of the first unit Statistics Fundamentals.
 It has been a challenging yet rewarding